 - Nag Panchami

 - Madhu Shravani

 How to Reach

-- By Air: Nearby Airport is Patna (Capital of Bihar), and provision of both national and international flight is there in this Airport.
+- By Air: The Nearby Airport is Patna (the Capital of Bihar), and provision of both national and international flights is there in this Airport.

 - By Road: The Temple is well connected by bus from Darbhanga.